kblomqvist/kblom-zf1/README.md

 ### Kblom_Model_Entity

-`Kblom_Model_Entity` and `Kblom_Model_Mapper_Entity` are adapted with a certain modifications from a __GREAT__ book about Zend Framework, [Survive The Deep End](http://survivethedeepend.com/), written by __Pádraic Brady__.
+`Kblom_Model_Entity` and `Kblom_Model_Mapper_Entity` are adapted with a certain modifications from a great book about Zend Framework, [Survive The Deep End](http://survivethedeepend.com/), written by __Pádraic Brady__.

-Example BlogEntry model, where getAuthor() implements lazy loading for Author reference model ...
+Example of BlogEntry entity model, where getAuthor() implements lazy loading for Author entity model ...

 	class Model_BlogEntry extends Kblom_Model_Entity
 	{